apache/drill/_docs/developer-information/contribute-to-drill/010-apache-drill-contribution-guidelines.md

 new comment, rather than editing an older comment.
 The issue should preserve this history of the discussion.

+### Welcome to update the docs together!

+We shared the opinion that these do not need the full `JIRA -> PR -> Review -> Merge` cycle.
+Welcome to join our `Slack` discussion and update the document, we can quickly push these changes.
+(Mistakes in `gh-pages` branch can't hurt users' deployments.)

 ### See Also

   * [Apache contributor documentation](http://www.apache.org/dev/contributors.html)
   * [Apache voting documentation](http://www.apache.org/foundation/voting.html)